Aydin-ab/ray-aydin/doc/source/ray-core/scheduling/placement-group.rst

 ~~~~~~~

 A **bundle** is a collection of "resources."
 It could be a single resource, ``{"CPU": 1}``, or a group of resources, ``{"CPU": 1, "GPU": 4}``.
 A bundle is a unit of reservation for placement groups.
-"Scheduling a bundle" means the system finds a node that fits the bundle and reserves the resources specified by the bundle.
+"Scheduling a bundle" means Ray finds a node that fits the bundle and reserves the resources specified by the bundle.
 A bundle must be able to fit on a single node on the Ray cluster.
 For example, if you only have an 8 CPU node, and if you have a bundle that requires ``{"CPU": 9}``, this bundle can't be scheduled.

 Placement Group